Unveiling Topological Modes on Curved Surfaces: Bands and spectrum in curved spacetime:

 \subsection{Circular domain wall and Dirac equation}

-In the preceding sections, we studied the general case with a curved manifold, where it was required that the line of zeros of the chiral force coincides with a geodesic.
+In the preceding sections, we studied the general case with a curved manifold, where the line of zeros of the chiral force was required to coincide with a geodesic.
 However, as we have shown, some physical systems admit topologically protected modes without this requirement.
 The main ingredient is the ``line gapped modes'', and it is possible to obtain them when the line of the ``chiral force'' zeros is not a geodesic.
 For example, in the case of the Dirac equation (with non-zero mass), two bands have an intersection only when the chiral term equals zero.
 Therefore, we can expect the emergence of topological modes for any smooth enough curves, for which we can build Fermi coordinates.